L-js-doctor/personal-website/README.md

 - literature deep-reading briefs that can be handed to Codex for structured HTML notes
 - repository-backed literature cards, starting with PMID 42193877
 - linked knowledge nodes and reusable PubMed search strategies
+- an interactive research graph backed by `data/research/graph.json`
 - GitHub Issues/Projects for planning and review
 - GitHub Actions or a static site generator when the site becomes large enough